Noticed everything in that first glance did you? … Or did you?

 To follow a trail of hard to see tracks you may need to repeat this process, marking the location of each track (without disturbing the trail), until you find one that is obvious.

 Another experiment: What are the limits for this sense?
 An inch…A yard…A mile … Only kneeling … Standing?
 What happens if, after you’ve sensed one of these tracks, you aim your palm up the trail?
+What else happens?
+Images in your mind, an intuition about who the animal is, any scents?

 (Human foot mesh modified from MakeHuman.org)